Trying to decide what bathroom tile is right for you? These principles of tile selection will help make the job a lot easier.

 Grout plays a design role

 Grout is necessary for filling the voids between the tiles and for making the surface stronger by bonding the tiles together.
 It also helps to keep the edges of individual tiles from chipping.
 But grout also plays an important design role.
 Whether you choose light or dark grout can have a big impact.
 Matching the grout color to tile color accentuates the tile, while contrasting tile and grout calls attention to the pattern.
 Keep in mind also that light grout requires a lot of maintenance – otherwise it gets dingy and grimy.
+Don’t forget to consider this before you choose bathroom tile.

 Profiles are more important than you think